DavidLeoni/divercli/docs/README.md

 ### More info

 You can learn more about handling XMLs in [Commands](Commands.md) page.
-In [Configuration](Configuration.md) you can find info about global and per-project configuration and logging.
+In [Configuration](Configuration.md) you can read about global and per-project configuration, and logging.